Jena-Thaipham/SpotifyAPI_Music/README.md

 ### 5. Reporting and Presentation
 - **Comprehensive Report**: Summarize key findings, trends, and business recommendations in a detailed report.
 - **Interactive Dashboard**: Develop a dynamic dashboard to allow stakeholders to explore and interact with the data.
+-
+## Usage
+- To explore the interactive dashboards, visit the Tableau Public link: [Dashboard](https://public.tableau.com/app/profile/thai.pham7308/viz/DB1Emergingvs_FamousArtistsOverview/Dashboard1).
+- Use filters and controls in the dashboard to analyze music trends by genre, artist, and time period.
+- For a detailed explanation of how the dashboards work and the insights provided, please refer to the `Dashboard_User_Guide.md` file located in this repository.
+This guide will help you better understand the data visualizations and how to interpret the results.

 ## Technologies Used
 - **Programming Languages**: Python